 Autoimmune Syndrome - allergy season is in full swing

-INFLAMMATION is a “HOT” topic in medicine.
-It appears connected to almost every known chronic disease - from heart disease to cancer, diabetes to obesity, autism to dementia, and even depression.
+Inflammation is a hot topic in medicine, literally.
+In our human world it appears connected to almost every known chronic disease, from heart disease to cancer, diabetes to obesity, autism to dementia, and even depression.

 Certainly in our horse-world, inflammatory conditions such as allergies, arthritis and laminitis seem to be increasing at dramatic rates – there’s not a day goes by when I don’t get an enquiry relating to these, and sadly the veterinary-diagnosed ‘autoimmune’ word is cropping up more and more.

 Our medical physicians are trained to shut off inflammation with anti-inflammatories, steroids and increasingly more powerful immune-suppressing medication, all with negative side effects, yet they don’t seem to be trained to find and treat the underlying causes of inflammation in chronic disease.
 It’s like being told to take a ton of Aspirin while we’re standing on a nail.
 The treatment is not more Aspirin or a strong immune suppressant, but removing the nail.
 Obvious, you’d think.